-Potentially useful information: EPA has determined that certain information may be potentially useful to characterize the effects of the PMN substance if a manufacturer or processor is considering submitting a SNUN for a significant new use that would be designated by this proposed SNUR.
-EPA has determined that the results of specific target organ toxicity, reproductive toxicity, skin sensitization, skin irritation, and eye damage testing would help characterize the potential health effects of the PMN substance.
+Potentially useful information: EPA has determined that certain information about the effects of the PMN substance may be potentially useful if a manufacturer or processor is considering submitting a SNUN for a significant new use that would be designated by this proposed SNUR.
+EPA has determined that the results of aquatic toxicity, carcinogenicity, eye irritation/corrosion, genetic toxicity, reproductive toxicity, skin sensitization, and specific target organ toxicity testing would help characterize the potential environmental and health effects of the PMN substance.